nucypher/nucypher/docs/source/index.rst

 4. Bob, a data recipient, uses the treasure map to determine the list of Ursulas to contact and the associated re-encryption key share to send to Ursula for the re-encryption operation.
-Bob obtains the encrypted data from the storage layer and sends a re-encryption request to the relevant Ursulas on the NuCypher network.
+Bob obtains the encrypted data from the storage layer and sends a re-encryption request to the relevant Ursulas on the Threshold network.
 If the policy is satisfied, Ursula decrypts the provided re-encryption key share and re-encrypts the data to Bob's public key.
 Bob can subsequently decrypt the data with his private key.